De Dion suspension: Advantages and disadvantages

-Other notable uses
+Notable uses

 Most models of the Kawasaki MULE line of utility vehicles feature a leaf-sprung de Dion rear suspension with a distinctively curved tube axle that clears the rear subframe to provide 50mm (2 inches) of wheel travel.
 Benefits include simplicity, durability, compactness and a relatively low liftover height for the cargo bed.

 Walter Snow Fighter plow trucks produced by the Walter Truck Company of Long Island, New York throughout the mid 20th century used de Dion axles with portal gear hubs for both the front and the rear suspension, allowing the use of large differentials for durability without increasing unsprung weight or reducing ground clearance.
 Forged steel axles were used instead of tubes.

 The Mowag Duro also uses de Dion axles.

 UC San Diego’s Formula SAE team, Triton Racing, has employed the use of de Dion rear suspension in their vehicles since 2015.
 They are one of the few teams in the competition to do so.

 Ferrari also used this type of suspension on its 1976 F1 model 312T6, which had the peculiarity of mounting four wheels at the rear, two on each side and therefore only one axle.

 The Isuzu D-Max EV, first announced in April 2025 at the Commercial Vehicle Show in Birmingham, England, uses a de Dion axle for the rear suspension.

+Toyota Hilux EV, released in 2025 thailand is the first Toyota ever to feature a de Dion axle.

+As of 2026, Harley-Davidson's range of trikes now have a de Dion rear suspension instead of the previously used live rear axle.